 Can you recall a moment during your last years of training in which you realized you were learning a lot?

-One of the times in which I truly felt I was learning a lot was when I was conducting a small study in Senegal on chimpanzees with the Jane Goodall Institute Spain.
-I remember going there while they were planting their crops, and everyone was freaking out.
-They told me that rains were coming two weeks later than they should and that this would have a massive impact on their ecosystem.
-You cannot be sure that these late rains are because of climate change; however, meteorologists from EUMETSAT often say, “nothing in climate is happening anymore without taking into account climate change.”
-I was very touched by that event, because their lives depended on those rains, and this delay was critical for their survival.
-If you think about it, it is very unfair, these people are among those who have contributed least to climate change, and yet they are the most affected by it.
+You cannot be sure that these late rains are because of climate change; however, meteorologists from EUMETSAT often say, “Nothing in climate is happening anymore without taking into account climate change.”
+This event touched me deeply.
+Because their lives depended on those rains, and this delay was critical for their survival.
+If you think about it, it is very unfair, these people are among those who have contributed the least to climate change, yet they are the most affected by it.

 What about your colleagues?
 What have you learned from them?